HeRAMS-WHO/herams-backend/docs/dev/RequestModel.md

 data from the request.

 In Yii2 there is a default implementation for hydration in the form of `Model::load()` which can read data from the request object and put it in the safe properties.

-For a `RequestModel` this is the proper way.
+For a simple `RequestModel` this might work, but because we want to take advantage of strong typing this is not the best solution.
+Instead inject the `ModelHydrator` and use its `hydrateFromJsonDictionary` and similar functions to load your model.
+Advantage of this hydrator is that it can intelligently cast complex data types like enums.
+If any of the hydration fails the error is added to the attribute as a validation error.

 ### Hydrating the `ActiveRecord`
 This may require some translation between how the API or UI exposes information and how we internally store it.
 This